jasonacox/tinytuya/README.md

       ```bash
       python -m tinytuya wizard   # use -nocolor for non-ANSI-color terminals
       ```
-    * The **Wizard** will prompt you for the *API ID* key, API *Secret*, API *Region* (cn, us, us-e, eu, eu-w, or in) from your Tuya IoT project.
+    * The **Wizard** will prompt you for the *API ID* key, API *Secret*, API *Region* (cn, us, us-e, eu, eu-w, or in) from your Tuya IoT project as set in Step 3 above.
-        * Go to [iot.tuya.com](https://iot.tuya.com/), choose your project and click `Overview`
+        * To find those again, go to [iot.tuya.com](https://iot.tuya.com/), choose your project and click `Overview`
             * API Key: Access ID/Client ID
             * API Secret: Access Secret/Client Secret
     * It will also ask for a sample *Device ID*.
 Use one from step 2 above or found in the Device List on your Tuya IoT project.
     * The **Wizard** will poll the Tuya IoT Cloud Platform and print a JSON list of all your registered devices with the "name", "id" and "key" of your registered device(s).
 The "key"s in this list are the Devices' *Local_Key* you will use to access your device.
-    * In addition to displaying the list of devices, **Wizard** will create a local file `devices.json`.
-TinyTuya will use this file to provide additional details to scan results from `tinytuya.deviceScan()` or when running `python -m tinytuya` to scan your local network.
+    * In addition to displaying the list of devices, **Wizard** will create a local file `devices.json` that  TinyTuya will use this file to provide additional details to scan results from `tinytuya.deviceScan()` or when running `python -m tinytuya scan` to scan your local network.
+The wizard also creates a local file `tuya-raw.json` that contains the entire payload from Tuya Cloud.
     * The **Wizard** will ask if you want to poll all the devices.
 If you do, it will display the status of all devices on records and create a `snapshot.json` file with the results.

 Notes:
 * If you ever reset or re-pair your smart devices, the *Local_Key* will be reset and you will need to repeat the steps above.
 * The TinyTuya *Wizard* was inspired by the TuyAPI CLI which is an alternative way to fetch the *Local_Keys*: `npm i @tuyapi/cli -g` and run `tuya-cli wizard`
-* For a helpful video walk-through of getting the *Local_Keys* you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.

 ## Programming with TinyTuya